Eco-terrorism: Organizations in the United States

 Organizations that have been accused of eco-terrorism in the United States include the Animal Liberation Front (ALF), the Earth Liberation Front (ELF), the Sea Shepherd Conservation Society, Earth First!, The Coalition to Save the Preserves, and the Hardesty Avengers.
 In 2010, the FBI was criticized in U.S. Justice Department reports for unjustified surveillance (and placement on the Terrorism Watchlist) of about 2000 members of animal rights and environmentalist groups such as Greenpeace and PETA.

 In a 2002 testimony to the US Congress, an FBI official mentioned the actions of Sea Shepherd Conservation Society in the context of eco-terrorism.
 The Sea Shepherd Conservation Society intervenes against whaling, seal hunting, and fishing operations with direct action tactics.
 In 1986, the group caused nearly US$1.8 million in damage to equipment used by Icelandic whalers.
 In 1992, they sabotaged two Japanese ships that were drift-net fishing for squid by cutting their nets and throwing stink bombs on board the boats.

 Inspired by Edward Abbey, Earth First! began in 1980.
 Although the group has been credited with becoming more mainstream, its use of tree spiking during campaigns has been associated with the origins of eco-terrorism.
-In 1990, Earth First! organizers Judi Bari and Darryl Cherney were injured when a motion-detecting pipe bomb detonated beneath Bari's driver seat.
+In 1990, Earth First! organizers Judi Bari and Darryl Cherney were injured when a motion-detecting pipe bomb detonated beneath Bari's driver's seat.
 Authorities alleged that the bomb was being transported and accidentally detonated.
 The pair sued investigators, alleging false arrest, illegal search, slanderous statements and conspiracy.
 In 2002, a jury found that FBI agents and Oakland police officers violated constitutional rights to free speech and protection from unlawful searches of Earth First! organizers.

 The Earth Liberation Front, founded in 1992, joined with the Animal Liberation Front, which had its beginnings in England in 1979.
 They have been connected primarily with arson but claim that they work to harm neither human nor animal.
 A recent example of ELF arson was the March 2008 "torching of luxury homes in the swank Seattle suburb of Woodinville".
 A banner left at the scene claimed the housing development was not green as advertised, and was signed ELF.
 In September 2009 ELF claimed responsibility for the destruction of two radio towers in Seattle.
 The FBI in 2001 named the ELF as "one of the most active extremist elements in the United States", and a "terrorist threat."
 The Coalition to Save the Preserves was mentioned in FBI testimony as a group that was responsible for a series of arsons in Arizona.
 Using similar tactics to the ELF, they have caused more than US$5 million in damages.